recklesslabs/recklesslabs-payroll/README.md

 Extra features that can be added in the future:

-- Add an oracle for ETH payments
+- Oracle for ETH payments
-- Add an owner-only payout function
+- Relayer support
-- Add relayer support
+- Nice-to-haves like owner-only payout-all function